jersmi7/Audulus-Lua/README.md

 A block is like an audio buffer, the difference being that, depending on how you are using Audulus, as a standalone app or as an AUv3 plugin, block size can dynamically change depending on your audio host.
 (Not a big deal for almost everything, just happens in the background.)

-So for control rate signal - and a significant CPU savings compared to processing at audio frame rate - we can process at block rate using `fill()` instead of the frames loop.
+For control rate signal - and a significant CPU savings compared to processing at audio frame rate - we can process at block rate using `fill()` instead of the frames loop.
 This approach fills each block with a constant:
 ```
 function process(frames)
   -- assuming you made a function called controlSignal()